 Both methods: If you’re not going to need the cake right now, return it to the freezer until needed.
 Take out 5 minutes before serving.

 Flambé finish (optional): [Please note: I have done this twice, ever.
 It works but I’m hardly an expert and if there are more helpful tips offered in the comments, I’ll be happy to point you to them.]
 Fill a mug halfway with very hot water.
 Place alcohol in a shot glass and set it inside the hot water (not letting the water spill in) until the alcohol is very warm to the touch, about 5 minutes.
+Remove the now-warm cup of alcohol from the water; discard the water.

 To serve: Serve cake in thin wedges, cutting with a very sharp or serrated knife as frozen brownie is quite dense, chewy and all the more rewarding because of it.
 Cake keeps in the freezer for easily a week (and probably longer); the meringue holds up surprisingly well.